kg4ydw/noacli/Readme.md

 Ctrl-Enter  run command in the command editor Ctrl-Return run command in the command editor
-Ctrl-F	    Invoke the file browser and insert the results into the editor
+Ctrl-F	    Invoke the file browser and insert the results into the editor Alt-C	    Move keyboard focus to command editor

 The history keys treat history as a ring, and the position is reset when a command is run.

+In qtail:
+Ctrl-F      Moves keybaord focus to the find box

 Odds and ends
 -------------